KazanExpress/django-test-task/README.md

 # KazanExpress test for Python developer
-Here lies the _description_ and requirements of the test task for Python/Django Developer position applicants.
+Here lies the solution to the test task for Python/Django Developer position applicants.

 ## Task goal
 The goal of this test task is to develop a simple Django admin panel which purpose is to manage the content for an online store and to have multi-role support.